The content of this website may contain affiliate links and we may be compensated (at no cost to you!). Thank you for your support!

 Throughout Old Colorado City are old stone buildings with tons of character, narrower streets, and big trees that have stood the test of time.

-The surrounding neighborhood stands in very stark contrast — while everywhere else has become modern, OCC holds on to its turn-of-the-century look.
+The surrounding neighborhood stands in very stark contrast.
+While everywhere else in the state has become modern, OCC holds on to its turn-of-the-century look.

 Set on a basic grid pattern, it’s super easy to navigate in Old Colorado City.
 You will find almost everything you want to find somewhere along Colorado Avenue.